Massachusetts Incentives and Workforce Development Guide

 - Borrower must be a technology company starting or expanding manufacturing operations in Massachusetts

-- Financing must be for the purchase, expansion or improvement of real estate, and/or the purchase of equipment
+- Financing must be for the purchase, expansion or improvement of real estate, working capital, and/or the purchase of equipment

 - There must be at least two other parties at risk